wp-plugins/jm-avail-booking/readme.txt

 Show Prices: If set show the price info in the calendar.

-Default currency: Select the default currency format in the price info.

 Minimum Nights: The minimum nigths allowed for the booking and is use in the contactform 7 bookings form.